Welcome to New Ross Port

-The Port of New Ross has a wide choice of facilities in five locations on both sides of the River Barrow at New Ross town.
+The Port of New Ross has a wide choice of facilities in three locations on both sides of the River Barrow at New Ross town.

-On the east side of the river is the 215m-long Rosbercon Jetty, owned by Stafford Shipping, which has a weighbridge and can cater for two vessels at the same time.
+- On the Western side of the river is the 215m-long Rosbercon Jetty, owned by Stafford Shipping, which has a weighbridge and can cater for two vessels at the same time.

-Also on the east side of the river is Raheen Jetty, a dry bulk facility, at 60m long.
+- Also on the Western side of the river is Raheen Jetty, a dry bulk facility, at 60m long.